anyscale/architectures/xgboost-ray/README.md

 use `create_learnable_data.py --help`

 ### Step 2.
+Create a conda environment "conda create -n xgboost-demo python==3.8 Once you activate the environment (`conda activate xgboost-demo`), you will need to install ray and anyscale ) This example was tested using ray 1.9.2 (`pip install ray==1.9.2 anyscale`)
 Launch the `jupyter notebook` on your laptop.
 Set the `data_path` variable in first cell in the `xgboost_demo.ipynb` to the path you used above.